 The market price of the Common Shares could fluctuate significantly, in which case it may not be possible to re-sell the Common Shares at or above the price of the Common Shares today.
-The market price of the Common Shares may fluctuate based on a number factors in addition to those set out elsewhere herein, including: (i) the COVID-19 pandemic; (ii) the Corporation's operating performance and the performance of the competitors and other similar companies; (iii) the public's reaction to the Corporation's news releases, other public announcements and the Corporation's filings with the various securities regulatory authorities; (iv) changes in earnings estimates or recommendations by research analysts who track the Common Shares or the securities of other companies in the industry that the Corporation operates; (v) changes in the general economic conditions and the overall condition of the financial markets; (vi) the arrival or departure of key personnel; and (vii) acquisition, strategic alliances or joint ventures involving the Corporation or its competitors.
+The market price of the Common Shares may fluctuate based on a number factors in addition to those set out elsewhere herein, including: (i) the Corporation's operating performance and the performance of the competitors and other similar companies; (ii) the public's reaction to the Corporation's news releases, other public announcements and the Corporation's filings with the various securities regulatory authorities; (iii) changes in earnings estimates or recommendations by research analysts who track the Common Shares or the securities of other companies in the industry that the Corporation operates; (iv) changes in the general economic conditions and the overall condition of the financial markets; (v) the arrival or departure of key personnel; and (vi) acquisition, strategic alliances or joint ventures involving the Corporation or its competitors.